ashut08/100daysofcode/README.md

 # day16
 <b> implementation of binary search and solving problems of python in Hackerrank and got second star</b>
 # day17_day18
-</b>Implemnting predictve Analytics with tensorflow ,implementing movie recommandation system in tensorflow</b>
+<b>Implemnting predictve Analytics with tensorflow ,implementing movie recommandation system in tensorflow</b>